Hastings, New Zealand: Road

 Hastings is served by State Highway 2, which connects Hastings with Napier, Wairoa and Gisborne to the north and (via Dannevirke) Wellington, Masterton and Palmerston North to the south.
 SH 2 used to run through Hastings.
 Due to the road layout of Hastings, SH 2's northern and southern sections did not meet up.
 There once was a point in SH 2's continuation where there was a gap.
 SH 2 now connects Hastings to Napier through the Hawke's Bay Expressway, and provides a more direct link between the two cities and to both Hawke's Bay Airport and Port of Napier for heavy-vehicle traffic coming from Hastings.
 The former designation of SH 2 is now State Highway 51.
-SH 51 enters and exits Hastings in a north east direction.
-Heading north east, it passes through residential Hastings, then follows the Clive River through the towns of Whakatu and Clive, bridges across the Clive, Tutaekuri and Ngaruroro Rivers before following the coast into Napier.
+SH 51 enters and exits Hastings in a north-east direction.
+Heading north-east, it passes through residential Hastings, then follows the Clive River through the towns of Whakatu and Clive, bridges across the Clive, Tutaekuri and Ngaruroro Rivers before following the coast into Napier.

 State Highway 50 begins at a junction just north of Takapau, and connects Hastings and Hawke's Bay to the Ruataniwha Valley and western Hawke's Bay.
 It provides an alternative, quieter and (in terms of distance) shorter route into Hawke's Bay.
 It also connects Hastings to many of Hawke's Bay's wineries, for which the region is known internationally.
 It makes up part of the Hawke's Bay Wine Trail.

 Buses

 Go Bus operates 9 Go Bay routes in Hastings, with funding from Regional Council.
-Bee Cards are to replace goBay cards on 24 August 2020.
+Bee Cards replaced goBay cards on 24 August 2020.

 Rail

 The Palmerston North–Gisborne Line (PNGL) is a secondary main line railway that runs through the centre of Hastings (a planned feature unique to the city) and joins the North Island Main Trunk railway near Palmerston North.
-The railway divides Hastings southwest to northeast and cuts off many of the main streets in the centre of the city, many being labelled as east or west depending on what side of the railway they originate from.
+The railway divides Hastings from southwest to northeast and cuts off many of the main streets in the centre of the city, many being labelled as east or west depending on what side of the railway they originate from.
 Passenger services ran to Hastings until it was closed in 2001, and the Hastings railway station is now a major centre for freight services along the PNGL and provides the Port of Napier with many of its freight exports.